Cafe’ au lait.

 2. Allow yourself to luxuriate in an aromatic bath with essential oils added to the water.
 Essential oils are concentrated, liquid plant extracts used for therapeutic purposes.* Choose oils like rose, chamomile, lavender, and sandalwood.
 All have lovely fragrances and may help with relaxation.

-Remember, oils are not water soluble so any skin passing through them will be exposed to their full strength.
+Please note that oils are not water soluble, so any skin passing through them will be exposed to their full strength.
 Use whole milk, due to its fat content, or bath salts to disperse them.
 Simply add five drops of essential oil to a cup of whole milk and pour into the bath or make your own base.
 The bath base I use consists of one part baking soda, two parts Epsom salt, and three parts sea salt.
 Add six drops of lavender oil (or any oil you choose) to approximately two tablespoons of this mixture, then pour into the bath before stepping in.
 This mixture will keep for several weeks in an airtight container.

 3. Make your own linen or room spray from essential oils.
 Just add a few drops to distilled water in a spray bottle and lightly spray on your pillows and sheets for an added sensory experience.
 You can also spray an aqueous solution of citrus oil or pine into the air to create a holiday feeling in your home.
 Remember to shake the bottle before spraying.

 4. Wear your nicest sleepwear to bed.
 Hang garments next to your bed so you can remember, if necessary.
 Some of my prettiest nightgowns look like pieces of art when they are hanging on hangers as opposed to being stuffed in a drawer.
 For both ladies and gentlemen, enjoy the feeling of soft fabrics like satin, brushed flannel, or silk next to your skin.
-Consider purchasing Egyptian cotton sheets with at least a 200-thread count as well.
+Consider purchasing Egyptian cotton sheets with at least a 500 thread count as well.
 The higher the thread count, the softer the sheets, but the construction and thread type are important too.

 6. Create an uplifting tablescape in your home.
 For instance, to ease the winter doldrums, arrange sand and seashells on a tray or plate.
 Add some beach glass, smooth stones, or scented soy candles.
 Set the tray on your dining table, bedside table, or someplace where you can view it often.
 Visually, it will uplift your spirits with warmer thoughts every time you see it.

 7. Keep fresh cut flowers and plants in your home on a regular basis.
 Replicating the lush energy of nature will help you attract the same quality of energy in your living space.
-Use live flowers, herbs, and essential oils to replace synthetic scents, varying these items in order to vary the scents in your home.
+Use live flowers, herbs, and essential oils to replace synthetic scents, and vary these items in order to vary the scents in your home.
 Purchase lucky bamboo for its peaceful vitality and strong growth.
 Known as an “idiot proof” plant, it will grow in low light in a vase with pebbles and water.
 I place these plants in my bathrooms to create a spa feeling.

 8. Mindfully indulge your sense of taste by slowly savoring your dinner tonight.
 Try adding a glass of red wine or light a soy candle on an ordinary weeknight.
 Use your nicest dishes and flatware more often.
 Eat dinner in a different place in your home, perhaps in your formal dining room or on the coffee table in front of the couch.
 Have a picnic on the floor!
 The idea here is to break up routines.